szb640/docs/input/en-us/choco/setup.md

 $packageRepo = '<INSERT ODATA REPO URL>'

 # If the above $packageRepo repository requires authentication, add the username and password here.
 Otherwise these leave these as empty strings.
-$repoUsername = ''    # this must be empty is NOT using authentication
+$repoUsername = ''    # this must be empty if NOT using authentication
 $repoPassword = ''    # this must be empty if NOT using authentication

 # Determine unzipping method